Grace Life Church

 Our church and ministry wants to help people avoid the plethora of false teaching connected with legalism.
 We want to help you experience the abundant life (John 10:10) that Christ has provided for you and wants you to enjoy as you rest in God's amazing grace.
 Christ has set you free from the Law and the power of sin.
 Now, you can live a confident and joyful Christian life!

 If you discover that you and your family are in a legalistic church, I strongly encourage you to leave that church and find another fellowship.
 This will not be easy, particularly if you've been part of the church for a long time and have friends there.
 However, it needs to be done.
-A close and growing relationship with Jesus Christ, as well as your spiritual growth are at stake.
-You don't want to subject yourself and your family to false teaching which the Apostle Paul calls "a different gospel - which is really no gospel at all" (Gal.
+A close and growing relationship with Jesus Christ, as well as your spiritual growth are at stake!
+Nothing is more important in life!
+You don't want to subject yourself and your family to false teaching which the Apostle Paul calls "a different gospel -- which is really no gospel at all" (Gal.
 1:6-7).
 God does not want you to compromise on these things.
 Please be assured that the Holy Spirit will lead you and comfort you through this important change.

 A law church teaches that all your past sins were forgiven by God when you were saved, but in order to have the sins you commit today and in the future forgiven you must confess them to God and then He will forgive you.
 A law church may also teach that all your sins were forgiven by God when you were saved, but you still need to confess your sins to God in order to stay in fellowship with Him.
 Law churches that are even more extreme believe that you never reach a point of being completely saved.
 They teach that you need to regularly confess your sins to a priest or God in order to be forgiven and you must do good works in order to improve your spiritual position before God.